A Survey of Protocol Fuzzing: Bug Collector

 \subsubsection{Differences in Execution (labeled as ``DE'' in Table \ref{table-oracles} column 6)}

 Differential testing involves comparing the execution behaviors of different implementations of the same protocol to investigate potential security impacts.
 This method is scalable due to its independence from code instrumentation.
-For instance, TCP-Fuzz \cite{atc21-tcpfuzz} contrasts the outputs of multiple TCP implementations to identify discrepancies.
+For example, TCP-Fuzz \cite{atc21-tcpfuzz} compares the outputs of multiple TCP implementations to identify discrepancies.
 Yang \textit{et al.} \cite{osdi21-consensus} employ differential testing to uncover consensus bugs in Ethereum that could lead to fork attacks.
-They generate a sequence of transactions as inputs and observe the responses of two Ethereum clients, specifically implemented in Golang and Rust.
-However, a significant challenge in this domain is ascertaining which implementation diverges from the protocol's expected behavior, and determining whether observed behavioral differences stem from errors or under-specifications in the protocol's RFC.
-As such, most works adopting differential testing \cite{atc21-tcpfuzz,osdi21-consensus,bushart2023resolfuzz} integrate a subsequent manual inspection phase to differentiate actual vulnerabilities from innocuous discrepancies.
+They generate a sequence of transactions as inputs and observe the responses of two Ethereum clients, specifically implemented in Golang and Rust. \newnote{Similarly, IcyChecker \cite{ye2023detecting} identifies blockchain state inconsistency bugs by generating mutated DApp transaction sequences and verifying the consistency of the final states.} \newnote{ParDiff \cite{zheng2024pardiff} utilizes the bisimulation algorithm to compare the FSMs of different protocol implementations and identifies discrepancies by analyzing the differences in state transition conditions.} However, a significant challenge in this domain is ascertaining which implementation diverges from the protocol's expected behavior, and determining whether observed behavioral differences stem from errors or under-specifications in the protocol's RFC.
+As such, most of the work that adopts differential testing \cite{atc21-tcpfuzz,osdi21-consensus,bushart2023resolfuzz,kakarla2023oracle} integrates a subsequent manual inspection phase to differentiate actual vulnerabilities from innocuous discrepancies.

 To augment the bug-finding efficiency, some studies compare the PUT with an already well-tested or formally verified implementation, referred to as a `reference stack' \cite{atc21-tcpfuzz}.
-For instance, TCP-Fuzz \cite{atc21-tcpfuzz} employs classical and extensively tested kernel-level TCP stacks, such as Linux TCP or FreeBSD TCP, as a reference to test newer TCP stacks.
+For example, TCP-Fuzz \cite{atc21-tcpfuzz} employs classical and extensively tested kernel-level TCP stacks, such as Linux TCP or FreeBSD TCP, as a reference to test newer TCP stacks.
 In such scenarios, if inconsistencies are reported, it strongly suggests the presence of bugs in the newer protocol implementations.
-This methodology not only identifies discrepancies but also provides a framework for evaluating the correctness of various protocol implementations.
+This methodology not only identifies discrepancies, but also provides a framework for evaluating the correctness of various protocol implementations.